 Britain's demands for U.S. trade talks set to test special relationship

-Britain unveiled its mandate for trade talks with the United States on Monday, with Prime Minister Boris Johnson vowing to drive a hard bargain in negotiations that are set to test their "special relationship".
-After leaving the European Union in January, Johnson wants to pursue a trade deal with Washington to try to not only champion Britain's new independence but also to put pressure on the bloc in separate talks on a future relationship.
+Britain on Monday unveiled its mandate for trade talks with the United States, with Prime Minister Boris Johnson vowing to drive a hard bargain in negotiations that are set to test the two allies' "special relationship".
+After leaving the European Union in January, Johnson wants to pursue a trade deal with Washington to try not only to champion Britain's new independence but also to put pressure on the bloc in separate talks on a future relationship.

-That could set the two sides on a collision course, putting additional pressure on a relationship already strained by London's decision to allow China's Huawei a limited role in its 5G mobile network and a proposed digital services tax.
+That could set the two sides on a collision course, putting additional pressure on a relationship already strained by London's decision to allow China's Huawei a limited role in its 5G mobile network, as well as a proposed digital services tax.
 "We have the best negotiators in the business and of course, we're going to drive a hard bargain to boost British industry," Johnson said.
 "Most importantly, this transatlantic trade deal will reflect the unique closeness of our two great nations."

+Jeff Emerson, spokesman for the U.S. Trade Representative's Office, said Washington was reviewing Britain's negotiating objectives and was looking forward to starting talks.
+"The United States remains committed to negotiating an ambitious trade agreement with the United Kingdom that is good for both countries," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)